hselbie/golden_dataset_gen/README.md

 # Golden Dataset Generator

+High-quality golden datasets are essential for objectively evaluating and improving Retrieval-Augmented Generation (RAG) and search systems.
+However, creating these datasets is traditionally expensive and time-consuming.
+This tool tackles that challenge, empowering developers to build more accurate, robust, and trustworthy RAG/search applications by streamlining the generation process.

+**Why are Golden Datasets Important?** They provide:

+*   **Objective Truth:** A reliable benchmark for measuring accuracy and relevance.
+*   **Targeted Analysis:** Allows separate evaluation of retrieval and generation components.
+*   **Iterative Improvement:** Enables data-driven optimization and error correction.
+*   **Regression Prevention:** Detects performance degradation after changes.
+*   **Real-World Representation:** Mirrors real-world scenarios for relevant evaluation.

+**How This Tool Works:**

 This tool facilitates the creation of golden datasets for question-answering tasks by combining the power of Large Language Models (LLMs) and knowledge graph construction.
-The process begins with a set of seed questions, which are then expanded upon using an LLM.
-A knowledge graph is built to visualize the relationships between concepts.
+Starting with seed questions, the tool uses an LLM to expand the dataset.
+A knowledge graph is built to visualize the relationships between concepts, aiding in data quality and coverage analysis.

 Example knowledge graph can be seen [here](https://github.com/hselbie/golden_dataset_gen/blob/main/generated_datasets/general_.png).